search the encyclopaedia of informal educationexplore informal education, lifelong learning and social action

 'Going with the flow' opens up all sorts of possibilities for us as educators.
 On one hand we may not be prepared for what comes, on the other we may get into rewarding areas.
 There is the chance, for example, to connect with the questions, issues and feelings that are important to people, rather than what we think might be significant.

-Such conversations and activities can take place anywhere.
+Such conversations and activities can take place anywhere and at any time.
 This contrasts with formal education which tends to take place in special settings such as schools.
 However, we should not get too tied up with the physical setting for the work.
-Formal education can also take place in almost any other location - such as teaching someone to add up while shopping in the market.
+Formal education can also take place in almost any other location – such as teaching someone to add up while shopping in the market.
 Here it is the special sort of social setting we have to create that is important.
 We build an atmosphere or grab an opportunity, so that we may teach.

 Obviously, informal educators work informally - but we also do more formal things.
 We spend time with people in everyday settings - but we also create opportunities for people to study experiences and questions in a more focused way.
 This could mean picking up on something that is said in a conversation and inviting those involved to take it further.
 For example, we may be drinking tea with a couple of women in a family or health centre who are asking questions about cervical cancer.
 We may suggest they look at some materials that we have and talk about they see.
 Alternatively, it could mean we set up a special session, or organize a course.
 We may also do some individual tutoring, for example, around reading and writing.
 Just as school teachers may work informally for part of their time, so informal educators may run classes or teach subjects.
 The difference between them lies in the emphasis they put on each.